 Hire the Right Cross Country Movers

-Quite honestly, hiring a cross country moving company should be given as much thought as choosing an obstetrician.
+Quite honestly, hiring a cross-country moving company should be given as much thought as choosing an obstetrician.
 This is a decision that will affect stress levels and your overall moving experience.
 Keep in mind that stress is bad for the baby.
 Make sure the movers are licensed, bonded, and insured.
 They also need to have a DOT Number.
-The right cross country movers will provide you with smooth and organized experience, which is exactly what you need when moving while pregnant.
+The right cross-country movers will provide you with a smooth and organized experience, which is exactly what you need when moving while pregnant.

 Make Travel Arrangements